ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 The engine and various features then check it via {@link module:engine/model/schema~Schema#isLimit `Schema#isLimit()`} and can act accordingly.

 <info-box>
-	"Limit element" does not mean "editable element".
+	"Limit element" does not mean "editable element."
 The concept of "editability" is reserved for the view and expressed by the {@link module:engine/view/editableelement~EditableElement `EditableElement` class}.
 </info-box>

 ### Object elements